Lighting the Way for Better Bladder Cancer Detection

 “Using this new diagnostic tool enhances our ability to do surgery, if needed, and remove the tumors right away,” said Waltzer.
 “Better detection translates to earlier treatment and results in a decreased rates of recurrence.”

-White light cystoscopy had been has been the gold standard for visualizing suspicious lesions during transurethral resection of bladder tumor (TURBT).
+White light cystoscopy has been the gold standard for visualizing suspicious lesions during transurethral resection of bladder tumor (TURBT).
 However, when used on its own, harder-to-see tumors can often be missed.
 Cysview works by exploiting fluorescent properties of naturally occurring molecules in malignant tissues.
 Cysview is the only FDA-approved imaging agent for use with blue-light cystoscopy.

 Using Blue-Light Cystoscopy with Cysview, the imaging solution is delivered into the bladder about an hour prior to the cystoscopy and is absorbed by cancerous tissue.
 Using the special Photodynamic Diagnostic system, the doctor inserts a long thin tube into the bladder.
 After first using white light, the doctor will switch to blue light mode.
 Because of the preferential uptake of Cysview by malignant cells, hard-to-see tumors that may be present become more visible, standing out against normal bladder tissue and making it easier for the doctor to identify and remove them.